2012 News and Results

 The selection committee met on 17th July and made the following selections for county matches in September and October.

-with 20 VPs.
-There was a degree of amusement
+There was a degree of amusement about how the

 Particular mention must go to Mike Bell & Sarah O’Connor who had a tremendous day finishing top of the Butler Rankings of the 20 pairs in the event with 1.32 Butler IMPs per board.